circlenaut/docker-image-builder/Image-Builder/README.md

     %devs   ALL=(ALL)       NOPASSWD: /usr/bin/docker

-make sure "user" is member of devs group
+make sure "user" is member of the "devs" group